 Internally the WAL is based on so called wal-records. wal-records are available for different types of operations: btree changes, COMMIT, etc. In addition to useful WAL records, PostgreSQL provides dummy records.
 Those records are mainly for testing but can also be used to filter WAL.
 Transaction log, which is meant to be left out, will be replayed with dummy records of the same length by the walbouncer.
 This way only the data destined for a certain server will actually reach it.

-walbouncer is capable of serving many slaves at a time with very little overhead.
-Internally it forks for every slave and thus offers a robust system architecture.
+walbouncer is capable of serving many standbys at a time with very little overhead.
+Internally it forks for every standby and thus offers a robust system architecture.
 To the end user walbouncer is totally transparent – it simply acts as a proxy – and all the configuration of PostgreSQL stays the same.

 Configuring walbouncer is simple.
 At this stage a simple YAML file is used to tell the system what to do.
 Here is an example: